 Our experience: We’ve been to Iceland several times and luckily we had full insurance every time.
 On our first trip (end of May-beginning of June), we encountered a snowstorm and icy roads and our car slid off the road.
 Luckily, there was no damage to the car or the people, but at least we didn’t have to worry about the insurance, just getting our car back on the road…

 On our most recent trip, we got a flat tire in the Westfjords.
-It was completely ruined beyond repair and our gold insurance from Lagoon Car Rental covered the new tire that we bought.
+It was completely ruined beyond repair and our insurance covered the new tire that we bought.
 We didn’t even have to prepay for it – the car rental company contacted the garage and sorted it all out.

 14. Make a road trip